syncfusion-content/windowsforms-docs/WindowsForms/Maps/Layers.md

 {:.caption}

-## LayoutType
+## Layout type

-`LayoutType` defines the way to project the map.
-This can be categorized into the following types,
+[`LayoutType`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~LayoutType.html) defines the way to project the map.
+This can be categorized into the following types:

 1. Default
 2. Tile